By TMoM Team Member Suzy Fielders

 Lawrence Slade Park

-Features: A good sized playground with structures for ages 2+, basketball courts, corn hole,a walking track, as well as a small covered picnic shelter.
+Features: A good sized playground with structures for ages 2+, Harmony Park (features musical instrument structures for kids to play with), basketball courts, corn hole, bocce ball court, a walking track, and there are also two covered picnic shelter.

 Walking path: Yes, 1/4 mile gravel track that circles the park

 Features: A big playground with separate swings, three family picnic shelters, two lighted tennis courts, baseball/softball field, and a sand volleyball court.
 Very quiet park with not a lot of traffic.

 Walking path: There is a small walking path from one side of the park to the ball fields.